 Foreign pension allowance will be calculated on the relevant foreign pension when the individuals SA tax return is captured.
 The individual will no longer receive this allowance through their tax code.

 In complaint cases or where the individual insists, foreign pension allowance can continue to be included in the tax code.
-The allowance due is 10 per cent of the qualifying pension.
+The allowance due is 10% of the qualifying pension.
 Further information is given in the Employment Income Manual at EIM74006.
 In these cases you should

 Calculate the allowance due